JacinthaDev/personalfullstack2/README.md

 ## How It's Made:
 Tech used: JavaScript, Node.js.
 Express.js, EJS, MongoDB, Passport.js

-This is a full stack message board that allows you to enter a book into the library catalog.
+This is a full stack app that allows you to enter a book into the library catalog.
 The status and condition can be edited once a book is entered.

 ## Lessons Learned: